Optometrist Assistant Courses and Classes Overview

 Although optometrist assistants are not required to complete a training program, many optometrist's and ophthalmologist's offices will look favorably upon those who do.
 Many community colleges and vocational schools provide programs in optometric assisting, most requiring between 6 months and 2 years to complete.
 These programs may lead to a diploma, certificate or an associate's degree.
 Students usually participate in a clinical experience at an optometrist's office, and the program may prepare them for certification as a Certified Ophthalmic Assistant (COA).

-Some programs cover additional topics, such as front office procedures, health care law and ethics, patient relations and first aid.
+In addition to courses on eye anatomy, vision testing and dispensing, some programs cover topics such as front office procedures, health care law and ethics, patient relations and first aid.
 While a diploma or certificate program may just include a single clinical experience, a degree program may incorporate multiple practica.

 Overview of Optometrist Assistant Courses